August 20, 2018

-Unlike traditional agents, Houwzer Realtors are full-time, salaried employees with benefits.
+Unlike traditional agents, Houwzer Agents are full-time, salaried employees with benefits.
 This enables them to prioritize customer service over commissions.

-Maher has painstakingly designed an elite team of highly specialized Realtors with the highest education requirements of any Realtors in the market.
+Maher has painstakingly designed an elite team of highly specialized agents with the highest education requirements of any agents in the market.

 Sean, who bought with them, said this was invaluable to buyers.
 “Houwzer is THE superior real estate company, because they are the only guys with salaried agents who go through extensive training.
 They are in it to get you the house you want, not to make commissions, and not to undercut their colleagues.”

-He even went so far as to call it “the gleaming gold standard which all Realtors must be measured against.”
+He even went so far as to call it “the gleaming gold standard which all real estate agents must be measured against.”

-Unlike other real estate agents, Houwzer’s Realtors focus on one side of the transaction.
+Unlike other real estate agents, Houwzer’s Agents focus on one side of the transaction.

 “At Houwzer, we don’t want you to be a jack-of-all-trades.
 We want you to be extremely skilled at what you do.
 Buying and selling homes are two completely different processes that both carry massive financial implications.
 We opted to develop specialists so we could provide our clients with the most exceptional service at every stage.”

-“Giving our Realtors the freedom to be 100% focused on clients is really important to us,” Maher says, “We take care of our Realtors so that they can take care of you.”
+“Giving our agents the freedom to be 100% focused on clients is really important to us,” Maher says, “We take care of our agents so that they can take care of you.”